Scleral ring: Reptiles

 A combination of scleral cartilage and ossicles are present, in which the cartilage acts as a cup around the posterior (rear) position of the eye and ossicles at the anterior (front) position of the eye form the ring.

-Within lepidosaurs (snakes, lizards, tuatara, and relatives), scleral rings have been found in all major lineages except Serpentes, or snakes, and two families within Anguimorpha: Dibamidae and Rhineuridae, which are both legless lizard families.
+Within lepidosaurs (snakes, lizards, tuatara, and relatives), scleral rings have been found in all major lineages except Serpentes, or snakes, and two non-snake families within Squamata: Dibamidae and Rhineuridae, which are both legless lizard families.
 All of these clades that lack a scleral ring share either a burrowing lifestyle or lack of limbs, indicating a possible correlation among these traits and loss of the scleral ring.
 Lizards typically have 14 ossicles in the ring, though this can vary.

 Mosasaurs, a clade of extinct marine squamates, also have scleral rings, as do members of the non-squamate Ichthyopterygia.

 Within Archelosauria (turtles, birds, crocodilians, and relatives), only birds and turtles retain the scleral rings.
 Fossil evidence shows that extinct marine crocodiles living in the Mesozoic had scleral rings, so the trait was lost over time.
 Scleral rings of varying lengths, curvatures, numbers of ossicles, and thickness are found in all birds.
 Birds typically have 12-18 ossicles, with 14 being the most common number.